 Peter has over 25 years experience in the arts and creative industries.
 He has worked in senior marketing and communication roles for Sydney Opera House, Company B Belvoir, Bell Shakespeare Company and Historic Houses Trust NSW.
 In 2005 Peter relocated to the Northern Rivers and worked as an arts consultant on numerous projects including the development of a business plan for Arts Northern Rivers’ Visual Arts Network project.
 In 2008 he took up the position of Communications Director for Assembly Theatre in Edinburgh, returning to Australia in 2009 to become the Marketing and Sponsorship Director for Melbourne International Comedy Festival.
 In 2011 Peter put up his hand for the role of CEO for Arts Northern Rivers and happily returned to the region with his partner and Blue Heeler in tow.

 Zoe’s work encompasses both arts management and practice.
-She has spent the better part of the last 15 years working across the creative industries including a long stint in the Art Department at Conde Nast Publications and cementing a side career as a freelance creative producer and stylist in the prop and costume departments for film, television and magazines.
-In 2006 Zoe founded The Freelance Society; a popular networking meet up for emerging creatives in Sydney’s Eastern Suburbs that created a space for collaboration and experimental practice.
+She has spent the last 15 years working across the creative industries as a curator, producer and communicator and held roles in the Art Department at Conde Nast Publications and as an independent stylist for film, television and magazines.
+At 25 Zoe founded The Freelance Society; a popular networking meet up for emerging artists and creative industries practitioners in Sydney’s Eastern Suburbs creating a space for collaboration and experimental practice.
 She holds a Bachelor of Media (Honours) and a diploma of applied design from the Enmore Design Centre, Sydney.
-Committed to audience engagement and artist development, Zoe maintains an independent practice curating, devising and advising on independent arts projects locally and further afield.
+Committed to audience engagement, artist development and art in the public sphere, Zoe maintains an independent practice curating, devising and advising locally and further afield.